-- Serve as the coordination point for all public information, media relations and internal information sources for the REOC. - If directed by the REOC Director, ensure that the EPIC is established to enable the public to access helpful information or advice. - Ensure that Access York is provided with timely and accurate messaging sheets so they can offer only confirmed and approved information.
+- Serve as the coordination point for all public information, media relations and internal information sources for the REOC. - If directed by the REOC Director, ensure that the EPIC is established to enable the public to access helpful information or advice.

-- Ensure the public within the affected area receives complete, accurate and consistent information about life safety procedure, public health advisories, relief and assistance programs, and other vital information. - Provide communications advice to the Head of Council, REOC Director and RECG. - Coordinate and supervise writers assigned to communications tasks. - Maintain the website and intranet for REOC information, as appropriate. - Review all communications and gain approval for release by the Regional Chair or the CAO. - Liaise with Emergency Information Officers at site(s) and municipal EOC's. - As it relates to social media, responsible for overseeing the following: - Monitoring information posted to social media as it relates to the specific event(s) - Proactive updates/information sharing - Identifying and communicating the need for additional social media resources to effectively manage communications
+- Coordinate with Access York to provide them with timely and accurate scripts and information so they can provide callers with information.
+Please note due to surge capacity issues, concerted efforts through digital communication channels (York.ca, social media, on hold messaging will be prioritized to try and triage the calls to the corporate call centre). - Work to inform the public within the affected area receives complete, accurate and consistent information about life safety procedure, public health advisories, relief and assistance programs and other vital information. - Provide communications advice to the Head of Council, REOC Director and RECG. - Coordinate and supervise writers assigned to communications tasks. - Maintain the corporate website and York Beat intranet for REOC information, as appropriate. - Review all communications and gain approval for release by the Regional Chair or the CAO. - Liaise with Emergency Information Officers at site(s) and municipal EOCs as identified by the Liaison Officer. - As it relates to digital communications, responsible for overseeing the following: - Monitoring information posted to corporate social media as it relates to the specific event(s) - Proactive updates/information sharing - Identifying and communicating the need for additional social media resources to effectively manage communications - More information about the role of the public information officer, the communication response, and specific tactics is contained in York Region's Crisis, Risk and Emergency Communication Plan (edocs #8960041).